msukkari/A-Distant-Path/README.md

 # Game Summary

-Two players, one in the past and the other in the future, must use a veriaty of elements in their environment, as well as the diffence in time, to explore a forest together.
+Two players, one in the past and the other in the future, must use a variety of elements in their environment, as well as the difference in time, to explore a forest together.

 # Competition Mandate